JonasReich/OpenUnrealUtilities/README.md

 The Open Unreal Utilities plugin is a general purpose utility plugin for Unreal Engine 4.

-## 1.0 TODOs

-The following tasks must be addressed before we can release a 1.0 version:

-- [ ] Add functional testing utilities
-- [ ] Check if we need some gameplay debugger utils

 ## Contents

 So far the plugin mainly contains runtime utilities and some automated testing helpers.
 These utilities include: